yingding/docker-spark/docker/README.md

 docker network ls
 docker network inspect docker_spark-net
 ```
 these commands show all created containers, and all networks associated with docker.
-It also shows the details of a particular network called `docker_spark-net`, to which all spark master and workder containers are associated.
+It also shows the details of a particular network called `docker_spark-net`, to which all spark master and worker containers are associated.

 ## 1.3 Play around with Spark Stand-alone Cluster